 So, what does high cortisol do to the body?
 Although cortisol is necessary for proper functioning, when cortisol levels are elevated over time, they can lead to symptoms including fatigue, blood sugar imbalances, brain fog, low mood, sleep disturbances, menstrual changes, thyroid disruptions, blood pressure changes, and also weight gain!
 This weight gain – sometimes nicknamed the “spare tire”– accumulates in the belly region and can become the most stubborn weight to lose.
 Ironically, the activity one may do to lose weight can contribute to maintaining it.
 But don’t dismay if you are an endurance athlete or you love your current exercise regimen.
 There are lifestyle measures, food, and natural health products that can help modulate the effects of cortisol and prevent weight gain, and potential burnout that rising cortisol levels may create.
 Eating lots of fresh fruits and vegetables, doing deep breathing exercises, and using specific herbal extracts such as ashwagandha (Withania somnifera) have been proven to support healthy cortisol levels.

 Moderate exercise is an effective way to support a healthy weight, blood sugar levels, mood, and the cardiovascular system, but too much of anything can sometimes be a “not-so-good” thing.
-Be mindful of how much stress, whether mental or physical, you are putting on your body and implement measures to optimize cortisol levels to keep yourself healthy, fit, and belly-fat free.
+Be mindful of how much stress, whether mental or physical, you may be putting on your body and implement measures to optimize cortisol levels to keep yourself healthy, fit, and belly-fat free.

 There are three main factors in exercising that should be recognized, especially if you are active and want to be proactive in your hormone health and weight management.

 Greater intensity exercise has been shown to cause more significant spikes in cortisol.
 And training with heavier weights has also been seen to create a more dramatic increase in cortisol than training with lighter weights.